frePPLe/frepple/doc/a-day-in-the-life/production-planning/define-operator-shifts.rst

 How can I input my operators' shifts or holidays?
 =================================================

+Production shifts are often flexible.
+During peak periods increasing the number of working hours on a resource is an easy way to increase the available capacity on a bottleneck resource.

+As a production planner you want to define these working hours correctly to get an accurate and realistic plan.

 1) Navigate to Calendars in the Manufacturing menu.
 2) Click on the + icon in the upper right corner and add a new calendar for your operator with default value = 0 (for instance: Calendar for Antonio).
 3) In Calendars Buckets, add another calendar bucket line with value = 1 for each availability of the operator.